 Programs and workshops are offered daily during the midday break and in the early evening.
 These include special lectures given by program instructors, workshops on preparing for college, opportunities to explore career fields, and activities designed to build leadership skills.
 There are also opportunities to have fun engaging with peers by joining a club or attending a community building event.

-- Faculty Lecture
+- Faculty Lectures

 - Preparing for College